Tatyana Ali

 She traveled the United States as a spokesperson for Barack Obama's 2008 presidential campaign, and headed voter registration drives at college campuses.[10][11]

-In March 2016, Ali revealed that she was engaged to Vaughn Rasberry, now associate professor of English and associate vice provost of graduate education at Stanford University, whom she had met on eHarmony,[12] and they announced that they were expecting their first child.[13]
+In March 2016, Ali revealed that she was engaged to Vaughn Rasberry, an assistant professor of English at Stanford University, whom she had met on eHarmony,[12] and they announced that they were expecting their first child.[13]
 She and Rasberry married on July 17, 2016, in Beverly Hills, California.[14][15]
 The couple have two sons.[16][17]
+Rasberry has since become an associate professor and associate vice provost for graduate education at Stanford.[18]

 Ali is an honorary member of Zeta Phi Beta Sorority, Inc.; she was inducted on July 27, 2024 at the sorority's Boulé in Indianapolis, Indiana.
 [19]